openshift-psap/blog-MLPerfTraining-v3.1/README.md

 ## ResNet 50

-ResNet-50 is a popular model for performaing image classifiation.
+ResNet-50 is a popular model for performing image classifiation.

 The following graphs show ResNet-50 training results.
 The Red Hat OpenShift 4.13 training result is within .4% of the baremetal ResNet-50 results.